Sensex, Nifty likely to open higher amid mixed global cues

-Indian benchmark indices were likely to open higher today as SGX Nifty rose 44 points to 17,423 amid mixed global cues.
+Indian benchmark indices were likely to open higher today as SGX Nifty rose 33 points to 17,408.

 Singapore Nifty (SGX Nifty) is the Indian Nifty index that is traded in Singapore Stock Exchange and considered to be the first indication of the Indian markets opening.

-Sun Pharma, Tech Mahindra, Axis Bank, HCL Tech, Infosys and Tata Steel were among the top Sensex losers, falling up to 1.81%.

-Gaurav Ratnaparkhi, Head of Technical Research at Sharekhan said, "Structurally, Nifty is stepping into a short term consolidation and is poised to take a dip towards the lower end of the rising channel, which is near 17,000.
-Hence, 17,000-17,500 is expected to be the short-term range for Nifty."

-Foreign institutional investors (FIIs) sold shares worth Rs 145 crore on September 7 and DIIs offloaded shares worth Rs 136 crore, as per provisional data available on NSE.
+Foreign institutional investors (FIIs) bought shares worth Rs 1,419 crore on September 13, and domestic institutional investors (DIIs) sold shares worth Rs 559 crore, as per provisional data available on NSE.

 Global markets